Viral social media post helps Otsego woman get clinical trial

 BRIGHTON, Mich. -- Lorie Volker said she lives life like everyday is her last.
 That has included enjoying the outdoors and traveling the world.

-That was also well before she was diagnosed with stage IV sarcoma - a painful, debilitating cancer.
+That was also well before she was diagnosed with Stage IV Sarcoma - a painful, debilitating cancer- in March 2016.

 "It basically spread all over many different areas.
 Throughout my legs, hips, chest, back, and you know ultimately it spread to the heart," Volker explained.